natenka/pyneng-book-en/docs/source/book/10_useful_functions/map.rst

 Map
 -----------

-The map() function applies function to each element of sequence and returns iterator with  result.
+Function map() applies function to each element of sequence and returns iterator with  result.

 For example, map() can be used to perform element transformations.
 Convert all strings to uppercase: